Writing Lessons from "Raiders of the Lost Ark (40 Years Later)

 Exposition is a tricky element to master, and most writers botch it big time in their early drafts.
 I still struggle to find interesting and organic ways to convey important information about the plot, the characters, and their backstory without resorting to dream sequences, intrusive flashbacks, voice overs, or verbose dialogue.

 Dream sequences, flashbacks, voice overs, and dialogue are all part of storytelling and can be used effectively.
-When it comes to exposition, however, one of the biggest challenges writers face involves creating and sustaining momentum.
+When it comes to exposition, however, one of the biggest challenges writers face involves creating and sustaining their story’s momentum.

 A break in the action to unload a ton of backstory or information with a bunch of talking can absolutely destroy a story’s pacing.
 It can also be really boring.